AOA HomeDustin Kraus

 Appalachia Ohio Alliance is a non-profit organization dedicated to the conservation of land and water resources in Appalachia Ohio.
 Find out how you can help our cause.

-Explore the woodland and prairie portions of AOA’s beautiful Conservation Demonstration Site in Rockbridge as we walk the property to survey and identify native medicinal [...]
+Explore the woodland and prairie portions of AOA’s beautiful Conservation Demonstration Site in Rockbridge as we walk the property and identify native medicinal plants.
+This [...]

 The Appalachia Ohio Alliance (AOA) is sponsoring a canoe trip on the Hocking River on Sunday, August 30th.
 This trip is a fundraising event for [...]